ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-05-11-IOT-Shelly-Gate-Opener-with-Home-Assistant.md

 # Physical stuff...

 So now we have a simple device that is getting power from the Mighty Mule board, and we have a switched input that works via a push-button, OR via the electronic switch via the Shelly phone app.
 I'm not going to go into the Shelly setup, there are plenty of places to find that info.
-The one thing that is critical however is the 'Timer' configuraion.
+The one thing that is critical however is the 'Timer' configuration.
 As the shelly is a switch, I don't want to have to switch it on, then quickly switch it off.
 Luckily there is a timer function on the Shelly.
 I set this to 1 second.
 I can turn the switch on, then it automatically turns off after one second, exactly what I need to simulate an RF door opener.
 ![Timer Config](/assets/images/timerconfig.jpg)

 I mocked this up on my project desk and confirmed that everything was working.
 I used a 12V power supply to act as my board power, a small strip of 12V leds to ensure my 'Cycle' circuit was closing as desired and that the timer function was seemingly solid.